Refractive index: Complex refractive index

-Here, the real part n is the refractive index and indicates the phase velocity, while the imaginary part κ is called the optical extinction coefficient or absorption coefficient—although κ can also refer to the mass attenuation coefficient—and indicates the amount of attenuation when the electromagnetic wave propagates through the material.
+The real and imaginary parts of this refractive index are not independent, and are connected through the Kramers–Kronig relations, i.e. the complex refractive index is a linear response function, ensuring causality.
+Here, the real part n is the refractive index and indicates the phase velocity, while the imaginary part κ is called the extinction coefficient indicates the amount of attenuation when the electromagnetic wave propagates through the material.
+It is related to the absorption coefficient, $\alpha_\text{abs}$, through: